flashcordon/big-history/Mystères-physique.md

 > * Le grand attracteur est difficile à observer dans le domaine du visible parce qu'il est situé directement derrière le plan Galactique.
 - Lorsque ce mouvement global est corrigé, le CMB est remarquablement isotrope.
 - The isotropy of the late Universe and consequently of the X-ray galaxy cluster scaling relations is an assumption greatly used in astronomy.
 However, within the last decade, many studies have reported deviations from isotropy when using various cosmological probes; a definitive conclusion has yet to be made.
 New, effective and independent methods to robustly test the cosmic isotropy are of crucial importance.
+- The CMB delivers the most precise tests of isotropy, with its all-sky coverage and exquisite data.
+It is isotropic at a ∼ 10−5 level, after the ∼ 10−3 dipole, due to our mo- tion relative to the CMB frame, is removed.
+However, near-isotropy of the CMB does not in itself imply near-isotropy of the Universe [3].
+We also need independent probes of anisotropy in the matter distribution.
+These probes constitute a critical consistency test of statistical isotropy.
+Previous work has shown no statistically significant violation of isotropy in the obser- vational data of Type Ia Supernova distances [4, 5, 6] and of gamma-ray bursts [7, 8, 9].
+More stringent tests require the far higher number densities delivered by large galaxy sur- veys.
+The simplest way to test consistency with the CMB is to measure the dipole of a (sufficiently wide) galaxy survey, which should be aligned with the direction of the CMB dipole [10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22].
+For currently available data sets, the matter dipole direction is not inconsistent with the CMB, but the amplitude is too large, probably arising from the quality of current data sets.
+Forecasts predict that future all-sky radio continuum surveys with the SKA should achieve the accuracy necessary to make a stringent test of consistency with the CMB dipole [23, 24]